Matt Striker: Impact Wrestling (2021–2022)

 Striker began to work as a commentator for Impact Wrestling in January 2021, along with D'Lo Brown.
-He left the promotion in January of the next year.
+He left the promotion in January 2022.

 Other media

 Matt Striker is currently the co-host of Bettor's Eye on The MLB Network.

 Kaye was a child actor and had roles in the films Wise Guys and Child Savers.
 In 2011, Kaye appeared in the films Big Fat Gyspy Gangster and Tezz in uncredited roles.

 In early 2018, he joined FITE TV.
 Kaye can be seen on FITE In Focus analyzing combat sports events such as MMA, Boxing and Bare Knuckle fighting.

-In 2019, Kaye continued his work in the sports broadcasting industry hosting shows such as "The Fantasy Baseball Hour, "Pro Football Rewind" and "Diamond Bets."
+In 2019, Kaye continued his work in the sports broadcasting industry hosting shows such as "The Fantasy Baseball Hour, "Fantasy Sports Today", "Pro Football Rewind" and "Diamond Bets."

 He has also hosted Sirius XM Fantasy Sports Radio programs.

 Kaye was a writer and cast member of the Labor of Love dating game show that began airing on Fox on May 21, 2020.
 The eight-episode series features fifteen men participating in challenges and dates that test their parenting and personal skills.
 Those whom contestant Kristy Katzmann finds satisfactory will continue to advance to the following episode, until the end of the series, where she will decide – with the help of the show's host, actress Kristin Davis – whether to choose one of the men to start a family with or not.

 Filmography

 Personal life

 Kaye earned a Bachelor's degree in History and went on to obtain a Master's degree with distinction (3.9GPA or higher) in educational psychology.
 He began working as a high school teacher after college.

-He has three sisters, one of whom deceased.

-Kaye played semi-pro hockey and has studied jiu-jitsu, catch wrestling, and boxing.

 He once worked part-time as a substitute, filling in when other teachers were on leave.
 In mid-2004, he was hired full-time as a social studies teacher at Benjamin N. Cardozo High School in Queens, New York, but wrestled part-time during his vacation time and on weekends.

-Kaye donates much of his time to animal rescue and charities for special needs children.

-In late 2020, public documents revealed Kaye as 1 of 3 investors in the $10 million Long Island Watershed Protection Program.
+Kaye played semi-pro hockey and has studied jiu-jitsu, catch wrestling, and boxing.
 He has quoted scriptures on air from various sacred texts including, Torah, Quran, and the Vedas.